morganmuell/RanitomeyaPhylogenomics/README.md

 Cleaned reads for all sequences are available at http://www.ncbi.nlm.nih.gov/bioproject/779027

-Detailed tutorials on the basics of sequence processing available at WILSON REPO.
+Detailed tutorials on the basics of sequence processing available at https://github.com/wxguillo/brownlab-workflow.

-A basic MCMCtree tutorial is available at ME REPO.
+A basic MCMCtree tutorial is available at https://github.com/morganmuell/brownlab-workflow-mcmctree.